csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 ENTRYPOINT python3 -m vllm.entrypoints.openai.api_server --model $MODEL_NAME $VLLM_ARGS
 ```

-The idea here is that we can pass a model name via an ENV variable, so that we can easily define during deployment time which model we want to deploy.
+The idea here is that we can pass a model name via an ENV variable, so that we can easily define which model we want to deploy during deployment time.

-Then log into your Azure Machine Learning workspace:
+Next, we log into our Azure Machine Learning workspace:

 ```cli
 az account set --subscription <subscription ID>
 az configure --defaults workspace=<Azure Machine Learning workspace name> group=<resource group>
 ```

-Next, we create an environment.yml file to specify the environment settings:
+Now, we create an `environment.yml` file to specify the environment settings:

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/latest/environment.schema.json